conroydamien/b9project/README.md

     The Truffle migration task calls the ``createProject`` method of the funding hub to create the first project.
 See the [``2_deploy_contracts.js``](https://git.academy.b9lab.com/ETH-6-exam-projects/damienconroy/blob/master/migrations/2_deploy_contracts.js) file in the ``migrations`` directory.

 ## Other notes
+* __Projects with deadlines in the past__

+    It is possible to create a project with a deadline in the past - the project will be refunded on the first funding event.
+This is not particularly useful and possibly a waste of gas, however it does mean that a refund (albeit of only one contribution) based on a past deadline can be exercised from the interface without waiting for a real deadline to pass.

 * __send/withdraw decision__